ycao56/klusterlet-addon-operator/README.md

 make utils:charts:version version=1.0.0
 ```

-1. Run Endpoint Component Operator on your laptop
+1. Run Klusterlet Component Operator on your laptop

 ```shell
 make operator:run
 ```

-## Using Endpoint Component Operator to deploy the components
+## Using Klusterlet Component Operator to deploy the components

 To manually create a instance of the component you will need to create the component CR the spec of the CR will be use as the value override for the helm chart associated with the .the `deploy/crd` folder contain example CR for the components

-The [endpoint-operator](https://github.com/open-cluster-management/endpoint-operator) project automaically create and manage the update of the CR for the components in the endpoint component operator.
-See Endpoint Operator's README for how to run the Endpoint Operator
+The [klusterlet-operator](https://github.com/open-cluster-management/endpoint-operator) project automaically create and manage the update of the CR for the components in the klusterlet component operator.
+See Klusterlet Operator's README for how to run the Klusterlet Operator

 ## Build and publish a personal build to scratch artifactory